 The Asiago and parmesan are obvious choices for an Alfredo sauce, but I like the creaminess the fontina adds, and the complexity of the herbed goat cheese.
 You can go with my blend, or all parmesan, or parm & Asiago.
 Bottom line: use what you like, just be sure to use a full 2 cups of it.
 Stir the cheese into sauce until the cheese is completely melted and smooth.

 For all that is good and right with the world, please, please, please grate your own cheese!
-Pre-shredded cheeses are coated with anti-caking agents such as cellulose or other things, which not only keep the cheese from clumping too much in the bag, it also hinders the cheese from melting smoothly in the sauce.
+Pre-shredded cheeses are coated with anti-caking agents such as cellulose, which not only keeps the cheese from clumping in the bag, it also hinders the cheese from melting smoothly.

 Pour the cooked fettuccine into the Alfredo sauce.

-Toss the chicken on top of the fettuccine.
-By now the soon-to-be-recipients of this deliciousness are hovering in the kitchen.
+Toss the Cajun chicken on top of the fettuccine.
+By now, the soon-to-be-recipients of this deliciousness are hovering in the kitchen.
 Tell ’em to shoo!
 We are almost done.

 Use a pair of tongs to toss the pasta and chicken in the Alfredo sauce until everything is evenly distributed.

 Woo!
 Done!
 It’s time to eat!
 Use the same thongs to fill pasta bowls, and serve it up with a sprinkle of chopped parsley and a hefty pinch of nutmeg.
 Yes, nutmeg.
 A nice tossed salad, and a glass of Pinot Grigio would be the ideal accompaniments.

 Cajun Chicken Alfredo is the perfect date night meal.
 It makes Hubby a very happy man.

 But, I’m going to be honest with you.
 Your kitchen at the end of this meal will be completely trashed.
 Completely!
 As if a tornado went through with laser-like accuracy and targeted your cupboards.
 But don’t let that stop you–it’s totally worth it!